by Tim Dawe

 I am at the Grand Synagogue to see the South African Jewish Museum in Cape Town, just up from Parliament House.
 But I’m not quite sure why.
 Was it something I read?
 It’s not related to my background – unless you count a penchant for visiting oddball museums.
 I cross through the soaring space of an empty courtyard alongside the synagogue.
 Preconceptions change when I turn to see the dramatic sweep of stark, modernist, architecture in Jerusalem stone.
 This is not a shoe-string operation of elderly folk displaying their grand-parents’ effects with that faint whiff of mothballs.
 No way; this is a modern, professional, state-of-the-art museum.
 Who’d have thought?

 I enter from quiet solitude to light and energy.
 Exhibits whirr and whiz and there is a buzz in this open space as visitors move around enthusiastically.
-Modernity joins the Old Synagogue museum by a symbolic, clear, “gangplank” bridge.
+Modernity joins the Old Synagogue museum by a clear and symbolic “gangplank” bridge.
 There is a 100-seat auditorium and the fashionable Riteve Café serves, of course, kosher food.
 The museum was opened in 2000 by “its friend” Nelson Mandela with Helen Suzman in attendance.

 Touch screens, interactive computers and surround-sound screenings are placed alongside an itinerant pedlar’s smous (cart) and an original cabin trunk.
 The curator’s goal of piquing our interest with diversity, in both content and media, without overwhelming information, is fully achieved.
 I am particularly taken by the full-scale replica of Riteve shtetl (village) in 1880s Lithuania.
 It’s easy to absorb the sense of Jewish village life walking through this seemingly abandoned Baltic pine cottage with its table set for dinner, past a general store, around the well, and to a tailor’s shop that looks like he’s stepped out for a bagel.